 Learning to tolerate intense feelings in your body is also important in this first phase of treatment.
 Trauma and neglect reside in our bodies as well as our brains.
 If you have suffered childhood trauma and/or neglect, then your natural defense strategies of flight, fight, freeze, and dissociate are overdeveloped and easily triggered.
 You might experience rapid heart rate and breathing, tight muscles, inability to move or process information, and/or feelings of floating or not “being here.”
 These physiological states can be very upsetting and appear to happen for no reason.
 Unfortunately, thinking things like “I can’t stand how I feel” or “I have to get away from this feeling” leads to even worse emotional states and/or urges to do self-destructive behaviors.
 When you learn to tolerate these uncomfortable body sensations, you will realize that they do go away either on their own or by practicing some of the DBT skills.

 In the second phase of treatment, childhood memories of abuse and/or neglect are re-processed.
-I follow both the Developmental Needs Meeting Strategy (DNMS) and the Sensorimotor Psychotherapy models of treatment for the resolution of childhood trauma and neglect.
+I utilize the Sensorimotor Psychotherapy models of treatment for the resolution of childhood trauma and neglect.
 First, a feeling of true safety in the present moment is established.
 Then you simultaneously talk about and physically experience the effects of the abuse and/or neglect.
 This process is taken very slowly, with an eye towards making sure symptoms do not increase.
 These models differ from the usual “talk therapy” in that the body is also given a “voice.”
 It is only by including your entire nervous system—brain and body—that true healing can occur.

 Everyone has resistance to change.
 Getting rid of the effects of childhood abuse and neglect creates fundamental shifts in the way you perceive people and events.
 You will feel much better having been freed of the often debilitating effects of childhood abuse and neglect.
 However, your relationships and your work may need to change to accommodate the “new” you.
 In the final phase of treatment, we work together to manage the difficulties and fears that these changes can bring.

-Recovery from childhood abuse and Posttraumatic Stress Disorder (PTSD) is a lengthy and challenging task.
-The stages of treatment can overlap as new memories are uncovered and as life stressors occur.
-The pay-off for this hard work, however, is true happiness and fulfillment.
+Recovery from childhood abuse and PTSD is a lengthy and challenging task.
+The pay-off for this hard work, however, is happiness, peace, and true connection with the self and others.
 We can work together to give you the better life that you deserve.